-Scheduled maintenance in Azure Database for MySQL – Flexible server
+Scheduled maintenance in Azure Cosmos DB for PostgreSQL

-Azure Database for MySQL - Flexible server performs periodic maintenance to keep your managed database secure, stable, and up-to-date.
-During maintenance, the server gets new features, updates, and patches.
+Azure Cosmos DB for PostgreSQL does periodic maintenance to keep your managed database secure, stable, and up-to-date.
+During maintenance, all nodes in the cluster get new features, updates, and patches.

 You can schedule maintenance during a specific day of the week and a time window within that day.
-Or you can let the system pick a day and a time window time for you automatically.
+Or you can let the system pick a day and a time window for you automatically.
 Either way, the system will alert you five days before running any maintenance.
-The system will also let you know when maintenance is started, and when it is successfully completed.
+The system will also let you know when maintenance is started, and when it's successfully completed.